hull/hull-js/docs-reference.md

 Hull automatically provides each widgets with 3 default datasources:

-* `/me`: your Hull profile, and the associated profile in attached services, if any and if connected to them
+* `/me`: your Hull profile, and the associated profile in attached services, if any and if the user is logged in
 * `/app`: the App object in Hull.
 To this object, you can bind app-wide data, such as files, comments...
 * `/org`: featured just as `app`, but related to the organization.
 It allows you to read/write organization-wide data, which data will be shared among the apps of the same organizations!